 In this stage of bearing failure, the reason for failure is essentially minor defects or glitches, which tend to trigger a mounted resonance response ( of the magnet/ accelerometer assembly).
 This gets picked up in the middle of a spectrum with a spectrum analyzer ranging from 120K to 480K CPM(2000-8000Hz).
 When this stage comes to an end, defects in bearing frequencies tend to resurface; sideband may also sometimes appear above and below the defect frequencies.
-If the machine is highly critical, they need to be replaced at the earliest available opportunity, which may be months ahead.
+If the machine is highly critical, it needs to be replaced at the earliest available opportunity, which may be months ahead.
 The Condition monitoring provider should establish a reduced monitoring interval and also make sure that Critical machines have additional VA for assessment.

 Third Stage of Bearing Failure

-The third stage of the bearing failure witnesses a defect in frequency levels to upsurge to a considerable extent and that the harmonics of the bearing tendon appear on the spectrum.
+The third stage of the bearing failure witnesses a defect in frequency levels to upsurge to a considerable extent and the harmonics of the bearing tendon appear on the spectrum.
 With the increase in wear, side banding also takes an upward trend around the defect frequencies.
 At this stage, the increased defect frequencies can be visible as the harmonics tend to get mounted at the resonance area.
 If the bearings are removed, one can clearly take hold of the defects in the raceways or rolling elements.
-It is advisable to change the bearing of the critical and non-critical equipment in this stage.
+It is advisable to change the bearing of the critical and non-critical equipment at this stage.
 The CM provider should ensure additional VA to create a standardized deterioration rate if there is any delay in the maintenance action.

 Fourth Stage of Bearing Failure

 The fourth stage essentially pertains to the end of the bearing stage.
 It depicts the random fluctuations of high-frequency vibration, which upholds the noise floor in the higher frequencies.
-Here, defects such as discrete bearing failure mounted resonance peaks, etc., begin to vanish and eventually get replaced by a random broadband noise floor, which of a considerable low frequency.
+Here, defects such as discrete bearing failure mounted resonance peaks, etc., begin to vanish and eventually get replaced by a random broadband noise floor, which is of a considerably low frequency.
 However, it should be ensured that bearings requiring routine vibration analysis do not reach this stage.

 Repairing and maintenance are part of the manufacturing process.
 It is very economical to observe and monitor the functioning of the equipment so as to avoid unwanted failures or disruption.
-The various stages of bearing failure tend to reduce this chance, as it indicates beforehand about the signals of complications in the normal functioning of the machine so that necessary corrective measures can be taken and substantial operational and maintenance expenses can be cut down.
+The various stages of bearing failure tend to reduce this chance, as it indicates beforehand the signals of complications in the normal functioning of the machine so that necessary corrective measures can be taken and substantial operational and maintenance expenses can be cut down.